AlexJReid/blog/content/posts/dynamodb-complex-queries/index.md

 ## Links

-If you found this interesting, you'll enjoy the following even more.
+If you found this interesting, you'll probably enjoy the following even more.

 - [When to use (and when not to use) DynamoDB Filter Expressions](https://www.alexdebrie.com/posts/dynamodb-filter-expressions/)
 - [Best Practices for Using Secondary Indexes in DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/bp-indexes.html)